steinjs/stein/README.md

 Here's some ways you can help us:
 - **Help us test the framework**: At the moment, we are just two developers working on the project.
 Any help in testing the framework and making sure it works well is appreciated to help us iron out any initial issues.
-- **Help us improve the documentation**: The documentation is still a work in progress and we would love your help to make it better.
+- **Write documentation**: The documentation is still a work in progress and we would love your help to make it better.
 - **Provide feedback and suggestions**: We're always looking for feedback on how we can improve the framework.
 If you have any suggestions, please let us know!

 ## 👥 Community